estellederrien/vue-starter-webpack-node-cli-4/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development on PORT 80 localhost windows
 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production